 Cigars are not ready to smoke as soon as you get your hands on them.
 You have to cut them.
 Now, cigar caps will depend on the manufacturer, but high-end cigars usually have three caps.
 Your goal is to cut the first cap to prepare the cigar for lighting.
 You can usually see thin marks where the caps end and begin.
 That tells you where to aim your blade.

-Once your cigar is cut, it’s ready for fire.
+Once your cigar is cut, it’s ready for the fire.
 Before you jump into this, keep in mind that you aren’t lighting a cigarette or a pipe.
 You don’t need to have the cigar in your mouth when you’re toasting the foot.
-In fact, when you’re new to the experience, it helps to be able to see the foot of the cigar while you toast it.
-This will help you do it the right way.
+When you’re new to the experience, it helps to see the cigar's foot while you toast it; this will help you do it the right way.

 You may need to apply more heat later to make sure the burn is consistent and creates smoke, but we’ll discuss that in a minute.